psehgaft/Hybrid_cloud_ecosystems/README.md

 You can now navigate to the Skupper console.

-The namespace in the example YAML is `open-ecosistems-cross-services`.
+The namespace in the example YAML is `open-ecosystems-cross-services`.

 Navigate to the `skupper` route and log in using the credentials you specified in YAML.
 The example YAML uses `admin/changeme`.